jiahaoxiang2000/arch-config/doc/misc.md

 ## OBS Streaming to Bilibili Live

 > **Background:** Starting from 2025-05-26, Bilibili will restrict third-party streaming software for users with fewer than 5000 fans.
 On Linux, OBS is commonly used for streaming, so a workaround is needed to continue streaming.
+> here we find the [bilibili API collection](https://github.com/SocialSisterYi/bilibili-API-collect) on the v1 API for the live stream, so we will try it, when the limited rolled.

 ### Workaround: Use Windows Client to Start Stream, Then Push from Linux OBS